bentoml/BentoML/docs/source/bentocloud/best-practices/bento-building-and-deployment.rst

 -----------------------

 Machine learning models often need to evolve over time, especially when they're exposed to new or changing data.
 Regular retraining ensures your models remain accurate and relevant.
-To automate this process, you can leverage orchestration tools such as Airflow or Metaflow.
-These tools can be programmed to periodically train the model and subsequently push updates to BentoCloud.

 For a seamless integration, consider an orchestration job that updates the model tag within the ``bentofile.yaml`` file.
 Once this modification is committed to the code repository, it can trigger the pipeline described earlier, ensuring that your application always utilizes the most up-to-date model.